 However, if we are to use the fingering scheme above, we also want the second valve to lower the pitch from 5 to 6 semitones below the natural frequency.
 Suppose that the first and third valves do lower it by 5 equal tempered, in other words they decrease the pitch by 33.5% and so must together add a length of 33.5 cm.
 So fingering 1 − 3 has pipe of length 133.5 cm.
 If we add our 5.9 cm, we increase this to 139.4 cm.
 This is an increase of 5.9 cm/133.5 cm, which is only 4.4%, which is only three quarters of an equal tempered semitone.
 The standard way to fix this problem is to use a slide.
 The problem is worst when the third valve is used, so many trumpets have a slide on the added pipe for this valve that allows the player to increase the length to solve problems such the one we have just discussed.
 On the larger instruments, this would require a lot of work for the finger operating that slide, so one or more extra valves is added.

 Scaling up.
 The Italian for trumpet is tromba, and the suffix for 'big' is -one.
 So a trombone is a etymologically a big trumpet.
 We have seen that the method of changing the length is different for the two but, apart from that, they are not very different from being scale models, at least in the acoustical sense.
-The tenor trombone is twice as long as the Bb trumpet, and it has approximately twice the cross sectional area.
+The tenor trombone is twice as long as the Bb trumpet (though less than twice the cross sectional area).

 This scaling allows us to do an interesting demonstration.
 In the first pair of sound files, we hear the Prince of Denmark march played again by Paul Plunkett.
 So that we do not get the acoustical clues from the slide, he is playing it as though it were a very low pitched baroque trumpet: he plays using the high harmonics and does not use the slide.
 (He also plays slowly, so that we can later increase the playback speed.)